aws/amazon-cloudwatch-logs-for-fluent-bit/README.md

 ### AWS for Fluent Bit

 We distribute a container image with Fluent Bit and these plugins.
-There are image tags for `latest` and the version of Fluent Bit that is built in the image.
-The first release is Fluent Bit `1.2.0`.

 ##### GitHub